Notice of Pre-AIA or AIA Status

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Independent claim 1, 8-9 recite “acquire first data related to the activity history of the user”, “receive second data related to the user’s health”, “store aggregation setting information in which information user for aggregation of the first data and the second data wherein the aggregation setting information related with chart that is displayed on the screen as a data”, ”receive a selection of the chart type from the list of the chart type”, “perform time-series data integration of the first data and the second data, and perform the aggregation on the integrated data, thereby generating, aggregated data corresponding the chart type that is selected by the user”.
+Independent claim 1, 8-9 recite “acquire first data related to the activity history of the user based on the differing access destination of the external service and the parameters for accessing the access destination of the external service of the data acquisition settings”, “acquire second data related to the user’s health based on the access destination and the parameters of accessing the access destination based on the data acquisition settings”, “store the first data and the second data”, “cause to display a list of chart types that shows a plurality of types of charts”, ”receive a selection of the chart type from the list of the chart type”, “aggregate data corresponding to the selection of the chart type defined in an aggregated query definition”, “perform time-series data integration of the first data and the second data, and perform the aggregation on the integrated data, thereby generating, aggregated data corresponding the chart type that is selected by the user”.

 The recited limitations, as drafted, under their broadest reasonable interpretation, cover certain methods of organizing human activity.
 If a claim limitation, under its broadest reasonable interpretation, covers formula, then it falls within the “certain methods of organizing human activity” grouping of abstract ideas.
 Accordingly, the claims recite an abstract idea (Step 2A Prong One: YES).